 It proves to the examiner that your own motorcycle produces the correct amount of power, and is therefore legal for the test.
 Some motorcycles are easily de-restricted, but in doing so invalidate the licence of the rider.

 2/.
 How do I know if my motorcycle needs one?

-It may not, but if it is in the least bit sporty it is worth either calling us or contacting the DSA (0115 901 2500).
-Generally the DSA will go on what the manufacturer claims is the correct output.
-The DSA will also accept a valid Restriction Certificate.
+It may not, but if it is in the least bit sporty it is worth either calling us or contacting the DVSA (0300 200 1122).
+Generally the DVSA will go on what the manufacturer claims is the correct output.
+The DVSA will also accept a valid Restriction Certificate.

 3/.
-What happens if I don't show the examiner a Restriction Certificate if he asks for one?
+What happens if I don't show the examiner a Restriction Certificate if they ask for one?

 4/.
 Do I need one for CBT?